Gas Supply Rates

 - Delivery (or Distribution) Charges: These charges recover the cost of delivering natural gas through the gas company’s distribution system to your home or business.
 One of the charges, the local distribution adjustment factor (or LDAF), is a rate that recovers the costs associated with energy efficiency programs, environmental response, Attorney General consultants, residential assistance, and the gas system enhancement replacement program.

-You can shop the competitive market and compare rates against your gas company's approved GAF rate.
+You can shop the competitive market and compare those rates against your gas company's approved GAF/supply rate.

 Regardless of who your gas supplier is, your gas company will continue to deliver natural gas to your home or business, respond to emergency calls, read your meter, fix the pipes delivering gas, and provide customer service.

 Before switching over to the competitive market, you should consider asking the following questions to the potential supplier/retail agent:

 - Is the rate higher than the gas company's GAF listed on the Cost of Gas Adjustment Factor website?

 - Are there any early termination or cancellation fees?

 - Who do I contact if I have questions?

 Choose between a Gas Supplier and Retail Agent